PPathole/TeslaChargerTrends/README.md

    ```sh
    https://github.com/PPathole/TeslaChargerTrends
    ```
-2. Open the Excel workbook `Supercharger_Analysis.xlsx` to explore the analysis.
+2. Open the Excel workbook `tesla_superchargers.xlsx` to explore the analysis.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.